Dragon8029/100-days-of-code/Attempt4.md

 *July 18, 2018*

 Started on the "Product Landing Page" for the responsive web design projects from @FreeCodeCamp, managed to get a good start on my layout.

+---

+##A4D5:
+*July 26, 2018*

+After some setbacks with trying to code everyday, I have come to terms that my life just will not allow me to code everyday.
+I'm ok with it, and will not stop working towards my goal of being a professional developer.
+Continued working on the @freeCodeCamp "Product Landing Page" project.